 Zheng Ting works in a garment processing factory workshop in Dongguan, Guangdong province, June 8, 2012.
-Zhan Youbin for Sixth Tone.
+Zhan Youbing for Sixth Tone

 A 2012 photo by Zhan neatly captures the change in power dynamic between Dongguan’s factories and workers.
 The female migrant looks tired as she works at her sewing machine, but little details draw the eye: the bare arms and slip dress, the dyed brown hair, the tattoo on her right wrist.

 “This would have been unimaginable in the past,” says Zhan, referring to the worker’s expressions of individuality.
 “In the ’90s, the employees were required to dress neatly or in uniforms.”